-What’s Hot: London, experiences and sports stadia.
-What’s not: Side-lining sustainability
+What's Hot: London / Experiences / Sports stadia.
+What's Not: Side-lining sustainability

 The latest What’s Hot, What’s Not - The Meetings Show’s dive into the latest trends and developments from the world’s business meetings and events community - is one any self-respecting event professional will want to bookmark.
 This month, England’s capital city and sports stadia are seriously sizzling.
 The return of face-to-face has also ignited interest in adding experiences to meetings, conferences and events.
 With World Environment Day on 5 June, the time is now to focus on sustainability, which is why we think side-lining this important issue is bad news.